-Notwithstanding the development of powerful programming technologies over the recent decades, the guild model common in the industry's early years has proven grossly inadequate for the development of larger, more complex software systems.
-As systems have grown larger, so too has the proportion of projects that fail to meet their goals or fail entirely, creating what many observers call a state of 'crisis' and 'chaos.'
-The effort to tame the chaos in software development has led to an increasing focus on 'process,' understood as the standardization, formalization, and management control of work processes.
-One popular vehicle for attaining greater process discipline is the Capability Maturity Model (CMM®) developed by the Software Engineering Institute (described in more detail below).
-At high levels of 'maturity,' software development should, its proponents argue, resemble a bureaucratic factory process in its disciplined operations, predictable results, and continuous improvement.
-The interviewee from GCC quoted above is from an organization at the highest CMM maturity level.
+The innovation-bureaucracy debate has been prominent in the software development domain.
+As software systems have grown larger, so too has the proportion of projects that fail to meet their goals or fail entirely (Gibbs, 1994; Lieberman and Fry, 2001).
+The effort to tame this "chaos" in software development (Standish, 1994) has led to an increasing focus on "process," understood as the standardization, formalization, and management control of work processes.
+One popular vehicle for attaining greater process discipline is the Capability Maturity Model (CMM) developed by the Software Engineering Institute (described in more detail below).
+At high levels of "maturity," software development should, its proponents argue, resemble a factory process in its disciplined operations and predictable results, and continuous improvement.

-On the one hand, this bureaucratization promises considerably greater efficiency, timeliness, and quality.
+On the one hand, this approach promises considerably greater efficiency, timeliness, and quality (Harter, Krishnan, Slaughter, 2000: Clark, 1999; Cusumano, 2000).
 On the other hand, concerns have been voiced about the CMM's bureaucratic nature.
-These concerns echo those addressed to the broader family of 'software factory' concepts of which the CMM is a part.
+(In this ambiguity, CMM resembles the broader family of "software factory" concepts of which it is a part: on the concept of software factory and the associated debates, see Cusumano, 1991; Swanson et al, 1991; Griss, 1993: Weber, 1997; Friedman and Cornford, 1989.)
 In particular, concern is often expressed that the discipline recommended by the CMM will reduce the autonomy of developers and will therefore be experienced by them as burdensome and coercive constraint.
-This would stifle the motivation and creativity that are, over the longer run, required for high-quality and innovative software development.
-One software development manager interviewed in the present study expressed the concern this way: 'Programming has always been seen as more of an art form than a factory process.
-Programmers are supposed to be creative, free spirits, able to figure things out themselves.
-So the software factory idea was very alien to the culture of programmers.'
+This would stifle the commitment and creativity that are, over the longer run, required for high-quality and innovative software development (e.g. Crocca, 1992; Bach, 1994, 1995; Conradi and Fuggetta, 2002; Lynn, 1991; Ngwenyama and Nielson, 2003).
+Typical of opposition to standardized and formalized methodologies is this assessment by two well-respected software management experts: